Well-posedness for the classical Stefan problem and the zero surface tension limit: Introduction

 for suitable $a,b\in\N_0$.
 Since the error terms are at least of cubic order, we can afford to estimate {\em all} lower order terms in terms of the {\em $\sigma$-independent} energy term, while the two terms with highest number of derivatives get bounded via the {\em $\sigma$-dependent} energy contribution.
 With uniform estimates in hand, we can pass to the limit as $\sigma\to0$.

 The plan of the paper is as follows.
 In Section~\ref{se:reg} we introduce the $\kappa$-regularized problem and the associated high-order energy $\E_{\kappa}$.
-We then state the energy identities (Lemmas~\ref{lm:i1} and~\ref{lm:i2}), prove that $\E_{\kappa}$ is controlled by the ``natural energy" $\F_{\kappa}$ (Proposition~\ref{pr:basic}) and finally prove Lemmas ~\ref{lm:i1} and~\ref{lm:i2}.
+We then state the energy identities (Lemma~\ref{lm:i1}), prove that $\E_{\kappa}$ is controlled by the natural energy $\F_{\kappa}$ (Proposition~\ref{pr:basic}) and finally prove Lemma~\ref{lm:i1}.
 In Section~\ref{se:est1}, we provide the energy estimates for the error terms.
 Passage to the vanishing surface tension limit is explained in Section~\ref{se:vanish}.
 In Section~\ref{se:3D} we explain how to extend our results to the three dimensional setting.